caronc/nzb-subliminal/README.md

   -h, --help            show this help message and exit -S DIR, --scandir=DIR
                         The directory to scan against.
-Note: that by setting this variable, it is implied that you are not running this from the command line.
+Note: that by setting this variable, it is implied that you are running this from the command line.
   -a AGE, --maxage=AGE  The maximum age a file can be to be considered
                         searchable.
 This value is represented in hours.
 The